18F/development-guide/_pages/security/incident-response-drills.md

   <i>Oh no!
 Who added this cute cat photo to our website?!? <br/> Photo attribution: Tran Mau Tri Tam.
 Unsplash License.</i>
 </caption>

 What happened?
 Was a GitHub account compromised?
-A Cloud.gov account?
+A cloud.gov account?
 A deploy key?

 ### Example mitigation steps:

 1. Contact `<<Insert email of POC laid out in Agency policies>>` and inform them of a breach.
 1. The first priority is to remove the unauthorized access so that there can't be further damage or information leakage.
 Figure out where the deploy came from.
   * *If the deploy was triggered from GitHub*, you would be able to see it in CI/CD history.
 In this case, the GitHub admin should immediately remove the account that triggered the malicious deployment.
 Rotate any deploy credentials that may have been compromised.
-  * If you don't see the deploy in CI/CD, that means either deployment keys were compromised, or a Cloud.gov account was compromised.
+  * If you don't see the deploy in CI/CD, that means either deployment keys were compromised, or a cloud.gov account was compromised.
 Look at the logs to see which deployment method was used.
-  * *If you see that the deploy came from a compromised Cloud.gov account*: Remove the compromised account from the org, all spaces (starting with prod), and all application (starting with prod apps).
+  * *If you see that the deploy came from a compromised cloud.gov account*: Remove the compromised account from the org, all spaces (starting with prod), and all application (starting with prod apps).
-  * *If you see that the deploy came from a compromised deploy key*: In Cloud.gov delete the current deployment keys, remake them and add the new keys to your CI/CD tool.
+  * *If you see that the deploy came from a compromised deploy key*: In cloud.gov delete the current deployment keys, remake them and add the new keys to your CI/CD tool.
 1. Isolate resources: incidents that are likely to be malicious need to be handled with care to preserve forensics.
 The most important things to remember: do not delete an instance that has been tampered with, and do not redeploy from the last release without removing routes and renaming the instances.
 That could get rid of valuable forensic information.
 Instead:
   * Remove the route to the affected instances.
 (This will make the bad deploy inaccessible to the public.)
   * Rename the instance.
 (This will preserve forensics as you redeploy.)